percona/pg_tde/documentation/docs/index.md

 ## What's not encrypted

-In the MVP version of `pg_tde`, the following remains unencrypted:
+In the MVP version of `pg_tde`, the following is unencrypted:

 * Indexes
 * Logical replication
 * `NULL` bitmaps of tuples
-* Keys in the keyring file
+* Keys in the keyfile if local keyfile is used

-Their encryption is planned for the next releases of `pg_tde`.
+The encryption of indexes and `NULL` bitmaps of tuples is planned for the next releases of `pg_tde`.

 <i warning>:material-alert: Warning:</i> Note that introducing encryption/decryption affects performance.
 Our benchmark tests show less than 10% performance overhead.